-RESOLVED, that the Administrative Services Agency is hereby authorized to file copies of these resolutions and other required documents with the President of the State of New York Civil Service Commission.
+RESOLVED, that the Administrative Services Agency is hereby authorized to file copies

+Civil Service Commission.

 ANNUAL CAMPAIGN

 BE IT RESOLVED, that the Business, Finance and Facilities Committee recommends that an Annual Campaign for \$50,000 be authorized and that the funds received through this Campaign be focused on the following for support: Student Scholarships, Equipment, Faculty Development, or as otherwise designated by the donor.